Genentech/HLApollo/README.md

 ## Model Installation
+Model is stored in this repo with git-lfs, make sure git-lfs is installed before checkout of this repository.
 The model is compiled to run on linux systems, the only dependency is, libatlas, the specific version used and tested is below.
 ```
 sudo apt-get install libatlas-base-dev=3.10.3-8ubuntu7